 Moving staff can also promote knowledge sharing and, of course, fill essential roles.

 These effects may be felt best when a team member is thoroughly supported by the business both socially and financially.
 One meta-analysis showed a strong positive relationship between work-domain support and expatriates’ sense of commitment.
+Since maternity care for expats can be expensive, supporting your staff with benefits such as maternity care insurance for expats could be a great idea.

 Expatriate mental wellbeing